spree/spree-guides/content/v2.2/user/config/configuring_images.md

 There are four different default image styles that you can use for your store.
 Any time you upload an image for a product, the Spree site will automatically create all four versions of the image and store them for you to retrieve later.

 ***
 Changing the size settings for images will not cause the images you have uploaded _previously_ to be updated to the new size.
 For that, you will need to either delete and re-upload your existing images, or run a command to have them all re-processed.
 This has to be done at a command line.
-If you're interested in this functionality, have your development team review the [developer documents on products](/developer/products#images).
+If you're interested in this functionality, have your development team review the <%= link_to "developer documents on products", "developer/products", "images" %>.
 ***

 The four styles, and their default settings, are as follows: